Why This Recipe Is Great

 This easy butter cream sauce is quick and simple, but if you don’t follow the right method, it can curdle.
 Of course, there are ways to fix it, but why not prevent the problem from the start?
 Follow these secrets for a smooth and creamy sauce every time.

-• Leave heavy cream, butter, and cheese at room temperature for about an hour before cooking.
+- Leave heavy cream, butter, and cheese at room temperature for about 15 minutes before cooking.

 Adapt, Add & Serve